Skip to main content

 Real-World Results

-This regulation is used routinely by experienced public adjusters to increase settlements by tens of thousands of dollars — sometimes by six figures on large residential claims.
-The pattern is consistent: the insurer writes a low estimate, the contractor name demand is sent, the insurer cannot produce a contractor who will do the work for their number, and the settlement increases significantly.
-Having your own contractor estimates strengthens the demand even further — but it is the written demand itself, not the competing estimate, that creates the leverage.
+In our experience, this regulation is used routinely by experienced Public Adjusters to support settlement increases — often by tens of thousands of dollars, and on large residential claims sometimes much more.
+The pattern we see is consistent: the insurer writes a low estimate, the contractor-name demand is sent, the insurer cannot produce a contractor who will do the work at that number, and the carrier often agrees to a reinspection or to adjust the estimate.
+Having a competing contractor estimate strengthens the demand.
+In our experience, the written demand itself — backed by the regulation's trade-standards and local-market requirements — is often what creates the leverage.

 The regulation also addresses the insurer's estimate quality independently.
 The first sentence requires the estimate to be “accurate and representative of costs in the local market area.”
-An insurer using Xactimate with default pricing that does not reflect Bay Area, Los Angeles, or any other California local market costs is already in violation of this requirement — even before anyone challenges the estimate.
+Many plaintiff attorneys argue that an insurer using Xactimate with default pricing that does not reflect Bay Area, Los Angeles, or other California local market costs may not satisfy this requirement — even before anyone challenges the estimate.

 Key point: This regulation requires you to take action.
 You need to make the written demand.
 If you never request a contractor name, you cannot benefit from this regulation.
 The insured who makes the written demand gets the settlement increase.
 The insured who accepts the insurer's number without challenging it gets the insurer's number.
-This is the clearest example of the principle: if you don't ask, you don't benefit.
+This is the clearest example of the principle: if you do not ask, you do not benefit.

 §2695.9(e) — Appraisal Process Limitations